Student (National) Visa

 • Decision period: The legal period for reaching a decision is of 1 month from the day after the application submission date, but this period may be extended if an interview or additional documents are requested.

-• Collecting the visa: The visa must be collected in person by the applicant or by their representative (if the applicant is a minor) within a maximum period of 2 months, counted as of the day after the date on which the favourable decision is notified.
-The Consular Office will inform the applicant regarding the procedure for the return of the passport and any other original documentation.
+• Collecting the visa: The visa may be collected in person by the applicant or by their representative (if the applicant is a minor) within a maximum period of 2 months, counted as of the day after the date on which the favourable decision is notified.
+In cases in which the application was sent via courier, the applicant or their representative must arrange the return of the visa and any relevant supporting documentation via FedEx or DHL.
+Alternatively, the Consular Office will inform the applicant regarding the procedure for the return of the passport and any other original documentation.

 • Refusal of the visa or study stay permit: Refusals of the visa or study stay permit will always be notified in writing, setting forth the grounds on which the decision adopted was based.